wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment01.md

 [^1]: `clone` - A copy of a repository in a different location.
 Clones can be linked to enable easy syncing of commits.
 [^2]: `remote` - A clone of a repository that exists on a server, rather than your local machine.
 You can see what remotes are linked to your local repo with `git remote`.
 [^3]: `push` - Move commits from a local repo to the remote.

+## Assignment01 code

+For each assignment, the contents of the assignment code script will be rendered as html at the bottom of the assignment description page.
+If you're interested in how that works, check out [Literate.jl](https://fredrikekre.github.io/Literate.jl/v2/)

+{{literate_assignment 1}}